ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 The data has more than 3 variables.
 It is divided into multivariate similarly to a bivariate, but it contains more than one dependent variable.

-### 8. Which feature selection methods can be utilized to select the right variable?
+### 8. Which feature selection methods can be utilized to select the right variable ?
-Feature selection has two methods:
+Feature selection has two methods :

-- **Filter:**
+- **Filter :**

 This involves,